ruichen199801/wizard-duel/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of Change

-- [ ] New feature
+- [ ] New game feature
-- [ ] Bug fix
+- [ ] UX improvement or bug fix
-- [ ] Documentation update
+- [ ] Code refactor
-- [ ] Others
+- [ ] Other

-## Testing
+## Checklist

-Describe the testing that you have done to ensure that your changes work as expected and will not cause any regressions.
+Please verify the following before marking the PR as ready for review:

+- [ ] Relevant assets, AI logic, and unit tests are included
+- [ ] All unit and end-to-end tests pass
+- [ ] Manually tested a full game locally or on Vercel (images render, win/lose/draw flow, final level works)

 ## Known Issues